CesiumGS/3d-tiles/specification/Metadata/Semantics/README.md

 #### `TILE_MINIMUM_HEIGHT`

 The minimum height of the tile above (or below) the WGS84 ellipsoid.
+Equivalent to minimum height component of `TILE_BOUNDING_REGION` and `tile.boundingVolume.region`.

 * Type: `FLOAT32` or `FLOAT64`

 #### `TILE_MAXIMUM_HEIGHT`

 The maximum height of the tile above (or below) the WGS84 ellipsoid.
+Equivalent to maximum height component of `TILE_BOUNDING_REGION` and `tile.boundingVolume.region`.

 * Type: `FLOAT32` or `FLOAT64`